-However, bounce rate is not enough to determine the relevancy of content.
-They have to be used in conjunction with other metrics to assess the performance.
-Bounce rates are often used for measuring the performance of news websites, e-mails, advertising campaigns, and particular landing pages.
+Note that, bounce rate is insufficient on its own to determine the relevance of content.
+This metric must be used in conjunction with other ones to understand user behavior.
+Bounce rate is used to measure the performance of broad digital mediums, including news websites, e-mails, advertising campaigns, and particular landing pages.

-There are many different variables like business type, industry, country, and types of devices being used, to determine
+Bounce rate is virtually meaningless out of context.
+Many different variables such as business type, industry, country, and types of devices being used should be considered to determine

 what a good bounce rate is.

-Google Analytics uses a feature known as Benchmarking to give you a quick visualization of the average bounce rate.
+The platform uses a feature known as “Benchmarking” to give you a quick visualization of the average bounce rate.

-You must begin by setting up benchmarking in Google Analytics.
-Then, view the site wide
+You must begin by setting up Benchmarking in Google Analytics.
+Then, view your site-wide

 by simply clicking on

-You can create all sorts of different segments in Google Analytics to better analyse your bounce rate.
+You can create a variety of different segments in Google Analytics to better analyze your bounce rate.

 means more interested audiences and more conversions.
-One can improve bounce rate by analysing different segment reports and other analytics tools to dive into the data.
+You can improve this metric by studying different segment reports and other analytics tools diving deep dive into the data.

 monitor bounce rate

 trends over time.
-Analyze reports and optimize your site’s content to target audiences.
+Analyze reports and optimize your site’s content for target audiences.

 Do you have any suggestions for lowering bounce rate that have worked in your experience?
 Please share any helpful comments or questions.
 For analysis and guidance on this aspect of site performance, email firstname.lastname@example.org or book an appointment today.